kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 Github Actions can be triggered externally [by HTTP request](https://docs.github.com/en/rest/reference/actions#create-a-workflow-dispatch-event).

 For example, with the **Releases** feature in Jira next-gen project, which can be served as central panel to easily trigger the release workflow.
-It is suitable in some environments requires accumulating few more changes before weekly delivery to QA.
+It is suitable in some environments, which requires accumulating few more changes before weekly delivery to QA.

 > TODO: There will be a post in the future where I will go more in depth on how I setup Jira